StevenTammen/StevenTammen.github.io/index.md

 	return
 ```

-The last thing you may want to do is add this autohotkey script and the shortcut to activate Pageant to your Windows startup sequence so that all this stuff happens automatically.
+The last thing you may want to do is add this Autohotkey script and the shortcut to activate Pageant to your Windows startup sequence so that all this stuff happens automatically.